top of page

 But!
 I completely sympathise with the series' reasons for changing that form.
 Apparently, a goose form was tried and looked absurd talking.
 Fair enough.
 I can imagine.
 Birds are notoriously difficult to animate in CGI generally, so they did well not to bunk the bird thing entirely.

 But they replaced the goose form with a gyrfalcan, which isn't a satisfying substitute at all!
-A falcon doesn’t at all doesn’t stand out from the kinds of dæmons we’ve already seen.
+A falcon doesn’t doesn’t stand out from the kinds of dæmons we’ve already seen.
 Ma and Tony Costa both have hawks, and John Faa and the Master have birds which are at least as big and striking in appearance as this one.

 You need a form with a lot of visual personality and an impressive presence.